Drihmia/AI_STUDY_ASSISTANT_FRONTEND/README.md

 *   **AI-powered study assistance:** The application uses AI to provide students with personalized learning recommendations, practice problems, and feedback.
 *   **Interactive learning:** The application includes a variety of interactive features, such as quizzes, flashcards, and simulations, to help students learn in a more engaging way.
 *   **Cross-Device Conversation History:** Secure authentication allows users to access their chat history and continue their learning journey on any device.
+*   **Direct User Communication:** Includes forms for users to contact the teacher directly and provide valuable feedback on the application.
 *   **Localization:** The application supports multiple languages for a global user base.

 ## Getting Started